 Our future success also depends on our ability to retain, attract and motivate highly skilled technical, managerial, marketing and customer service personnel.
-We have increased the size of our workforce by 80% since 2019 to more than 800 employees and expect to continue to grow in the near term.
+We have increased the size of our workforce by more than 50% since 2020 to 902 employees and expect to continue to grow in the near term.
 We may incur significant costs to attract and retain qualified employees, including significant expenditures related to salaries and benefits and compensation expenses related to equity awards.
 Providing equity compensation to employees through our equity compensation program is critical to maintaining our attractiveness as an employer in the technology industry.
 If there is volatility in our stock price, or new regulations relating to employee equity compensation, it may harm our ability to attract and retain qualified employees.
+New regulations that prohibit the use of certain restrictive covenants in agreements with our employees could impact our ability to retain existing employees.
 Further, new employees often require significant training and we may lose new or existing employees to our competitors or other companies before we realize the benefit of our investment in recruiting and training them.
 In addition, changes to labor and immigration laws and regulations may adversely affect our access to technical and professional talent.

-Competition for personnel is intense, particularly in the technology and software industries.
+Competition for personnel is intense, particularly those with technological expertise and our key areas of operations, including New York, Tel Aviv, Singapore, Berlin and London.
 A substantial majority of our employees work for us on an at-will basis, and we may experience a loss of productivity due to the departure of key personnel and the associated loss of institutional knowledge.
 Our inability to retain and attract the necessary personnel could adversely affect our business, financial condition and results of operations.

 In addition, our international expansion has led to an increasing number of employees based in countries outside of North America.
 As a result, we may experience increased competition for employees outside of North America as the trend toward globalization continues, which may impact our employee retention and increase our compensation expenses as we endeavor to attract and retain qualified employees globally.
-With 316 employees based outside North America as of March 1, 2022, we are exposed to a number of additional country-specific risks.
+With 348 employees based outside of the Americas as of December 31, 2022, including 108 employees in our Tel Aviv office and 70 employees in our London office, we are exposed to a number of additional country-specific risks.
 See "We are exposed to the risks of operating internationally."

-Increasing scrutiny and evolving expectations from customers, employees and other stakeholders with respect to our environmental, social and governance ("ESG") practices may expose us to new or additional risks.
+Increasing scrutiny and evolving expectations from customers, employees, regulators and other stakeholders with respect to our environmental, social and governance ("ESG") practices may expose us to new or additional risks.